Skip to content

 Install Func

-It is recommended to activate Guance Integration - Extension - DataFlux Func (Automata): all prerequisites will be automatically installed, please proceed with the script installation.
+It is recommended to activate the Guance integration - extension - DataFlux Func (Automata): all prerequisites are automatically installed.
+Please proceed with the script installation.

 If you deploy Func yourself, refer to Self-deploy Func